Which Command Is Used to Format A Disk Partition as EXT4? Your Answer Is Here - Qiling

 In this article, you'll learn:

-The EXT4 file system is a popular choice for Linux users due to its improved performance and increased capacity compared to its predecessor, EXT3.
-It is widely used as the default file system on many Linux distributions, including Ubuntu and Red Hat.
-The EXT4 file system on a disk partition must first be formatted using the appropriate command.
+The EXT4 file system is a popular choice for Linux users due to its improved performance and increased capacity compared to its predecessor, EXT3, and is widely used as the default file system on many Linux distributions.
+To use EXT4 on a disk partition, it must first be formatted using the appropriate command.

 What command is used to format disk partition as ext4